Opentrons/http-api-beta/readme.md

 Now, you can additionally upload, run, and interact with protocols entirely through a documented RESTful HTTP API.

 Please note: These features are in experimental stage and therefore details might change.
 We'll keep users up to date on this page.
+Until we officially release endpoints, they are subject to change at any time.
+Additionally, we will not be providing support for these endpoints until they are officially released and documented on the Opentrons website.

 # New Features